linode/apl-core/README.md

 ✅ Role-based access to all integrated applications based on group membership

-✅ Policy enforcement based on a customizable set of security policies
+✅ Policy enforcement based on a default set of security policies

 ✅ Direct access to logs and metrics of your deployed workloads